bertspaan/bertspaan.github.io/_projects/mansholt.md

 <section>
   <span>
-    The map was created with TileMill, and was featured on <a href="http://visualoop.com/29668/100-outstanding-interactive-maps-of-2014-part-2#figcaption_attachment_27709">Visualoop</a> and <a href="http://googlemapsmania.blogspot.nl/2014/11/mapping-agricultural-landuse.html">Maps Mania</a>.
+    The map was created with TileMill, Leaflet and D3.js, and was featured on <a href="http://visualoop.com/29668/100-outstanding-interactive-maps-of-2014-part-2#figcaption_attachment_27709">Visualoop</a> and <a href="http://googlemapsmania.blogspot.nl/2014/11/mapping-agricultural-landuse.html">Maps Mania</a>.
   </span>
 </section>